MattClarkson/CMakeCatchTemplate/README.md

 --------------------------

 This project can be configured to build against Eigen, Boost, OpenCV, glog, gflags, VTK and PCL.
-These were chosen as an example of how to use CMake, and some common C++ projects.
+These were chosen as examples of how to use CMake, and some common C++ projects.
 These dependencies are optional, and this project will compile without them.

 Furthermore, these dependencies can be downloaded and built,